azharrizkip/students-grade-app/README.md

 # Project Name

-Project Name is a Laravel application for managing student data.
+Students Grading App is a Laravel application for managing student data.

 ## Table of Contents